Ghosts of War (2020 film): Plot

-During the Allied campaign across France in 1944, five troopers of the 82nd Airborne Division are assigned to guard a chateau.
-En route they ambush a German-captured jeep, executing the occupants who survive the initial attack, before encountering a group of Jewish refugees.
-They arrive at their destination, and the troops they're replacing clear out hurriedly.
-Chris, the group's commander, interprets a repetitive banging sound coming from the fireplace as Morse code, which Eugene transcribes as saying "I have no legs".
+During the World War II Allied campaign across France in 1944, five soldiers of the United States' 82nd Airborne Division are assigned to guard a chateau.
+En route these American soldiers ambushed a captured American army jeep that was being used by German soldiers.
+After the initial attack, the American soldiers killed the surviving German soldiers.
+Afterward, the American soldiers met a group of Jewish refugees and arrive at their destination, and the American troops they're replacing clear out hurriedly.
+Chris, the American soldiers' group's commander, interprets a repetitive banging sound coming from the fireplace as Morse code, which Eugene transcribes as saying "I have no legs".

 Eugene later finds a journal kept by a German soldier detailing the fate of the Helwigs, the former owners.
 The Germans, having discovered the Helwigs had been sheltering Jews, brutally murdered them by burning the father alive, hanging the daughter and drowning the son in a bathtub.
 As Eugene is transcribing another Morse code message, his hand moves without his volition to spell out the message "If you leave, you die".

 That night, a German patrol attacks.
 The Americans kill most of their number but Butchie is mortally wounded diving on a grenade.
 Elsewhere, the men witness some of the Germans being killed by unseen forces in the same manner as the Helwig family.
 Before he dies, Butchie rants that what the men are experiencing isn't real and exhorts Chris to "remember".

-Convinced that the building is haunted, the survivors leave only to find themselves repeating the experiences that brought them to the chateau - the ambush of the jeep, the encounter with the refugees.
+Convinced that the building is haunted, the survivors leave, only to find themselves repeating the experiences that brought them to the chateau - the ambush of the jeep, the encounter with the refugees.
 Believing they are cursed and that their only hope is to give the bodies of the Helwig family a proper burial, they return to the chateau.
 An invisible force grabs Chris and hauls him towards an outhouse where they find the Helwigs' remains.

 After burying the bodies, Eugene consults the diary and finds that the text is no longer German but Arabic and that the Helwigs were Afghan.
 The men are then attacked by spirits, one of which tries to drown Chris.
 The shock of the experience induces hallucinations before he finally snaps awake and finds himself being attended to by doctors in a futuristic hospital, surrounded by the mutilated and unconscious bodies of his comrades.
 Doctor Engel and his staff inform Chris that what he and his comrades had been experiencing is a simulated reality based on World War II intended to help soldiers suffering from post-traumatic stress disorder.